msabvid/SigFiltering/README.md

 # Learning the conditional Law.
 Filtering and Prediction

-Code for the paper [Learning the conditional law: signatures and conditional GANs in filtering and prediction of diffusion processes](https://arxiv.org/abs/2204.00611), submitted at CDC 2022.
+Code for the paper [Learning the conditional law: signatures and conditional GANs in filtering and prediction of diffusion processes](https://arxiv.org/abs/2204.00611), accepted at CDC 2022.

 Abstract: